Safe & Expert Care, Every Day

-Our system recently increased our already strict safety and cleanliness standards and now offer a number of extended options to receive care as we adjust to the "new normal" in our communities.
+Our system has increased our already strict safety and cleanliness standards and now offer a number of extended options to receive care as we adjust to the "new normal" in our communities.
 Please also be assured that our providers are experts that are fully equipped to offer you great care, regardless of your health issue.
 While COVID-19 is a new virus, viruses and respiratory illnesses are health concerns that our medical professionals manage and treat regularly.

 Patient Care Extended Options

 Patients can see their provider virtually, through a MyChart Video Visit, or in person at their clinic.
 Urgent Care is open extended hours, seven days a week to treat non-life threatening illnesses and injuries.

 As always, our Emergency Departments at Cascade Valley Hospital and Skagit Valley Hospital are open 24/7 for medical emergencies.
 We have taken steps to ensure your safety while in our facilities, including separating patients with respiratory illnesses to avoid any potential spread.
 We encourage you to visit us when you need safe and reliable care.